Scuba Rebreather vs. Regulator – Ready to dive without Bubbles?

 Also, if you like to dive with gas mixes, a rebreather is going to be able to provide you with better control over those mixtures.
-Rebreathers have superior computing capabilities for optimizing gas mix.
+Open-circuit rebreathers have superior computing capabilities for optimizing the gas mix.

 People who want to blend in with their environments seamlessly or be able to sneak up on a photography target may prefer a rebreather because it is not as loud as an open circuit regulator.
 The lack of bubbles makes rebreather’s very quiet.